Tornadoes of 1985: July

 There were 51 tornadoes confirmed in the US in July.

 July 25

 An F3 tornado spawned by Hurricane Bob briefly touched down near the Albemarle County and Greene County line, hitting a grocery store and a subdivision, causing no deaths or injuries.

 August

 There were 108 tornadoes confirmed in the US in August.

+August 12

+An F2 tornado struck Auburndale, WI, which caused millions of dollars in damage and completely destroyed a mobile home.

 August 16

 An F3 tornado spawned by Hurricane Danny struck Waco, Tennessee, and produced a damage swath that was 500 yards wide.

 September

 There were 40 tornadoes confirmed in the US in September.

 October

 There were 18 tornadoes confirmed in the US in October.

 November

 There were 19 tornadoes confirmed in the US in November.

 November 18

 An F3 tornado killed three in Arkansas.

 December

 There were 3 tornadoes confirmed in the US in December.